meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2020-09-17-shared-services-rigas.md

 ---

-*Mike Rigas, Acting Deputy Director of Management at the Office of Management and Budget recently spoke at the [ACT-IAC Shared Services Summit](https://www.actiac.org/events/shared-services-summit-2020) on the future vision of the President's Management Agenda (PMA), read his full remarks below.*
+*Michael Rigas, Acting Director of Management at the Office of Management and Budget recently spoke at the [ACT-IAC Shared Services Summit](https://www.actiac.org/events/shared-services-summit-2020) on the future vision of the President's Management Agenda (PMA), read his full remarks below.*

 <div class="testimonial-blockquote">
 <p> We got a lot right in the 2018 PMA.
 We are going to build on that success.</p>